The Book of Hosea

 Hosea 5:15 I will go and return to my place, till they acknowledge their offence, and seek my face: in their affliction they will seek me early.
 KJV

-When it’s all over our Father is going back to His Throne and wait for them to come to Him for forgiveness, and declare what their offences were and Ephraim will do it early after the punishment starts.
+When it’s all over our Father is going back to His Throne and wait for them to come to Him for forgiveness, and declare what their offenses were and Ephraim will do it early after the punishment starts.

 This is what it takes sometimes to get people’s attention.
 Destroy whatever it is that they possess.
 Israel knew this time was coming but they ignored His warnings.